 After my time there I decided to go back to school full time, so I transitioned to the reserves and got after it.
 I took the only available position which was for all intents and purposes an airplane loader.
 That stuck for a month or two before I moved over to the local communications flight.
-I started off in the help desk where I found myself resetting more than the sum-total of available member’s passwords.
+I started off at the help desk where I found myself resetting more than the sum-total of available members’ passwords.
 Never quite figured out the math there, but it was A LOT.
-My part time reserve gig only lasted for a few months before I began working with the unit full time.
+My part-time reserve gig only lasted for a few months before I began working with the unit full time.

-I had several different titles and responsibilities there, but most were information technology centric.
+I had several different titles and responsibilities there, but most were information technology-centric.
 I finished my undergraduate degree in Social Sciences and nabbed two more AAS degrees in Electronic Systems and Information Systems.
-The social science degree is a longer story we can get into later.
+The social science degree is a long story we can get into later.
 Everything was going smoothly then my good friend said let’s go to Afghanistan.

 People were literally risking their lives for passwords- Not an exaggeration.
 If people were at a forward operating base (FOB), there was no way to get them their high-side password, other than in person.
 That meant them or us traveling through Afghanistan.
 Not good.